Resource created by Leeds City Museum.

-This learning story introduces pupils to different aspects of Ancient Greek culture and myths and legends using real artefacts from Leeds City Museum.
+This learning story introduces pupils to different aspects of Ancient Greek culture and myths and legends using historical artefacts.

 - KS2 English: Familiarity with a wide range of texts, including myths and legends

 - KS2 History: Ancient Greece

 Knowledge of various themes within the Ancient Greek world

 Understanding of Ancient Greek culture, supplemented by real artefacts

 Skills to interpret Greek myths in context and think about how museum artefacts might have been used